I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Anti-slavery campaigners took Sarah’s handlers to court in an effort to shut down the circus freak show.
 But, she testified in favour of the exhibitors, which suggests she was a willing participant in the display.
 Or perhaps, she was coerced into giving false testimony.
 We will never know.

-A group called the African Association called for the degrading exhibitions to end and for Sarah to be released.
+A group called the African Association called for the humiliating exhibitions to end and for Sarah to be released.
 To her “owners” she was now becoming more trouble than she was worth and she was sold to an animal trainer in France named Reaux.

 In Paris, writes Marisa Meltzer she “developed an addiction to alcohol, and, at some point, became a prostitute.
 She died in Paris of either a respiratory disease or syphilis—the records aren’t clear—at the age of 26.”

 But even in death, the indignities continued.
 A cast was made of her body, and her skeleton went on display at the Museum of Natural History until 1976.
 And, writes Meltzer, “Her brain and genitals were kept in bell jars just outside one creepy scientist’s private chambers.”